Watch or Listen Now

 Read the Transcript

 Allison: Welcome back to the Deliberate Leaders Podcast.
-I am your host, Allison Dunn, where we are dedicated to helping leaders build strong, thriving businesses.
-Each episode we bring a feature and inspiring interview and to help you be to lead you on your leadership journey.
+I am your host, Allison Dunn, Executive Business Coach and owner of Deliberate Directions where we are dedicated to helping leaders build strong, thriving businesses.
+Each episode we feature an inspiring interview to help you on on your leadership journey.
 And today, I am so excited to introduce Mark Hasara.
 He’s the author of Tanker Pilot: Lessons from the Cockpit and you have a quote in here and I assume this is your quote, Mark… Nobody Kicks Ass without Tanker… Nobody!
 That’s so awesome!

 Mark: That is the motto of the tanker fleet and it has been for a long time.